GPU acceleration of plane-wave density functional theory calculations in Abinit: Conclusion and perspectives

 \section{Conclusion and perspectives}

 In this paper, we demonstrate that the GPU port of the \abinit software package enables highly efficient plane-wave density functional theory calculations.
-The GPU port we present is available in \abinit v10.6 or later.
+This GPU port was first made available in \abinit v10.0 and has been further improved and expanded in later versions.
+The complete GPU port we present in this paper is production-ready in \abinit v10.6 or later.
 Performance is excellent on \nvidia GPUs from the Ampere and Hopper families, as well as on \amd MI-series GPUs, though it requires graphics accelerators with high double-precision computing capabilities.
 A simple porting effort alone does not ensure high performance; algorithmic adaptations are essential to make diagonalization procedures more GPU-optimized.
 Iterative diagonalization algorithms must be revisited to prioritize compute-bound operations with high arithmetic intensity, such as applying the Hamiltonian operator to large batches of wave functions.
 In this regard, spectrum polynomial filtering algorithms, such as \chebyshevfiltering, are the most suitable, as they build the eigenvector subspace through repeated Hamiltonian applications on extensive trial vector sets.
 In contrast, the \lobpcg algorithm, which relies on block-wise orthogonalization via parallel conjugate gradients, remains more memory-bound.
 Memory-bound operations like subspace orthogonalization also limit multi-GPU scaling.
 Theoretical cost models and \abinit benchmarks both confirm that matrix-matrix multiplications on large wave-function sets boost arithmetic intensity and should thus be favored.
 On the other hand, the Rayleigh-Ritz procedure, involving orthogonalization, should be performed as rarely as possible, on the smallest eigenvector subspace.

 To reduce the impact of compute-bound subspace diagonalization, a viable solution proposed in the literature is the Spectrum Slicing method \cite{LIOU2020107330,SCHOFIELD2012497}.
 This approach enables fast eigensolutions for large batches of Hermitian matrices processed in parallel on GPUs, while substantially reducing the size of the Rayleigh-Ritz operation.
 This method would facilitates simulations of larger systems by distributing wave functions across GPUs during Rayleigh-Ritz steps.
 It avoids a global Rayleigh-Ritz procedure across all bands, instead computing smaller independent eigenvalue slices.
 In such polynomial filter-based methods, the polynomial degree must be much higher than in standard \chebyshevfiltering.
 As demonstrated in this paper, the numerous Hamiltonian applications involved likely have only limited overhead on GPUs.